 You've signed the proposal and paid your deposit invoice.
 Now what?
 Now the fun part starts!
 I immediately get to work on your piece.
 You'll receive an email confirmation that your deposit was received, and your piece is in production.
 I'll send photos of waxes or photo mockups along the way, if necessary, and you'll have access to your personalized client portal with all of our previous email communication and proposals.
 I'm always an email away if you have any questions.

 Each custom project is completely unique which is why there is no exact formula or timeline for which it follows.
 However, the above is a good guideline for what to expect.
-Metal markets change daily so prices can fluctuate, and as we've seen this year, pandemics and global circumstances can change everything.
+Metal markets change daily so prices can fluctuate, and as we've seen in recent years, pandemics and global circumstances can change everything.
 But, the honor of creating beautiful jewelry for you is not lost on me, and I will always do everything in my power to work with you and find solutions should problems arise.
 As a general guide, I typically suggest allowing at least 6 weeks for custom work.
-Closer to 8 weeks if you'd like for me to source stones for you.
+Closer to 8 weeks if you'd like for me to source stones for you (which I can and would love to do!).
 Sometimes it takes much less time, and sometimes much more, but this is a good expectation to start with.
-Again, this process is collaborative.
-I want your feedback!
 Please don't ever hesitate to reach out with questions, no matter how small.

 Ready to get started?